revoltmedia/lando-bedrock-nextjs-starter/README.md

  * [Lando](https://docs.lando.dev/getting-started/)
    * _Suggestion_: [Trust the Lando CA](https://docs.lando.dev/core/v3/security.html#trusting-the-ca) to avoid HTTPS errors.

-### Setup config preferences

- 1. Copy the `.env` file and edit with your preferences.
-    `cp .env.example .env`
- 2. Generate WP salt keys for your `.env` file.
-A handy tool for this is the [roots.io salt generator](https://roots.io/salts.html)
- 3. _Suggestion_: change the name of your site in the following locatons:
-    * `.lando.yml`:
-      * `name`
-      * `proxy`: `pma` URL subdomain
-    * `.env` `WP_HOME` URL subdomain
- 4. Add a theme!
-For example, `twentytwentyfour` via composer that looks like `lando composer require wpackagist-theme/twentytwentyfour`
+### Initialize Backend (Bedrock)

+The `init-backend` tooling will generate the bedrock project under `/backend` and generate a `.env` file based on the `.env.example` with randomized salts.

+ 1. `lando init-backend`
+ 2. Answer the prompts
- 5. Run `lando start`
+ 3. Run `lando start`
- 6. Access your local instance at the URL provided after the start command finishes.
+ 4. Access your local instance at the URL provided after the start command finishes.

+### Cleaning Up

+If you want to clean up the starter specific files once your project is set up, from the project root run: `rm -rf starter-scripts .lando-base.yml`

  ## Notes